Lin8x/spied-on-u/README.md

 ### :clipboard: &nbsp; Introduction &nbsp; :clipboard:

-*This is a piece of spyware made to log hardware data of victims.*
+*This is a piece of spyware made to log hardware data (and sometimes network data) of victims.*

 ![eye.png](https://i.imgur.com/HNYpkF5.png)